MMKahn/Project2/README.md

 -   `created_at`

-Notice that some of the variables provide useful information that can be applied to data analysis; some cannot.
+Notice that some of the variables provide useful information that can be applied to data analysis; some cannot (`website_url`, for instance).
 This will be addressed by the functions (*see below*) that will query the data and return tibbles that are analysis-ready.

 [Back to Top](#top)